tdwg/website/content/pages/community/management/annual-report-template/index.md

+---
+title: Annual Report Template
+summary: Use this template to create an annual report for a TDWG interest or task group.
+cover_image:
+cover_image_by:
+cover_image_ref:
+tags:
+page_order:
+---

-Text in brackets is for guidance and should be replaced with your content or deleted.
-Also see: Guide to Interest/Task Group Annual Reporting
+_Text in brackets is for guidance and should be replaced with your content or deleted.
+Also see: Guide to Interest/Task Group Annual Reporting_

 \[ _Group Name_ \]